Does it seem like your team is continually churning through salespeople?

 Nurturing Sales Success

 A combination of inherent traits and the ability to persevere, regardless of the outcome, make up a successful salesperson.
-Natural talent is valuable, but when it comes down to building a lasting sales team that works well together, you need individuals who exhibit both Drive and grit.
+Natural talent is valuable, but when it comes down to building a lasting sales team that works well together, you need individuals who exhibit both Drive and Grit.

-Finding successful salespeople to build your sales team does not have to be a nightmare.
+Finding successful salespeople to build your sales team doesn’t have to be a nightmare.
 By using the right discovery tools and spending adequate time in the beginning of the hiring process, companies can protect their sales investment while acquiring talent that will increase long-term revenue and improve the overall process.